GaneshMadhuDev/JWT_DEMO/README.md

 The following shows a JWT that has the previous header and payload encoded and it is signed with a secret.

+How JSON Web Tokens work?
+In authentication, when the user successfully logs in using their credentials, a JSON Web Token will be returned.
+Since tokens are credentials, great care must be taken to prevent security issues.
+In general, you should not keep tokens longer than required.

+You also should not store sensitive session data in browser storage due to lack of security.

+Whenever the user wants to access a protected route, it should send the JWT, typically in the Authorization header using the Bearer schema.
+Therefore the content of the header should look like the following.

+Authorization: Bearer <token>

+This is a stateless authentication mechanism as the user state is never saved in the server memory.
+The server’s protected routes will check for a valid JWT in the Authorization header, and if there is, the user will be allowed.
+As JWTs are self-contained, all the necessary information is there, reducing the need of going back and forward to the database.

+This allows to fully rely on data APIs that are stateless and even make requests to downstream services.
+It doesn’t matter which domains are serving your APIs, as Cross-Origin Resource Sharing (CORS) won’t be an issue as it doesn’t use cookies.